davidchow24/simple_controller/README.md

 A method to create a reactive state variable.
 It initializes the state with a given value and provides a way to listen for changes.
 This state can be used within the controller to manage and update the UI efficiently.

+##### createRefState

+A method to create a reactive state variable.
+It initializes the state with a given value and provides a way to listen for changes.
+This state can be used within the controller to manage and update the UI efficiently.

 ##### createCommand

 A method to create a command that encapsulates a piece of logic or an action.
 It can be executed with one parameter and supports features like debouncing.
 Commands help in organizing and reusing logic within the controller.